Kuwait women's national football team: Background and development

 In 2012 it was written that development of women's football in the Middle East and central Asia dated back only about ten years.
 The national federation became a FIFA affiliate in 1962.

+The first known matches from the women's national team came in the 2010 WAFF Championship where they lost both matches to Palestine and the UAE.

+After several friendly matches, they participated in 2014 AFC Women's Asian Cup qualification for the first time, with heavy losses against Uzbekistan, Jordan, and Lebanon resulting in the FA disbanding the team to focus on youth football.
+A squad would be assembled in 2017 to play against a team from the British Military Corps, but no further matches have been noted.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.